-- 2. Change the Auto-NAT setting to eth0 - 3.
-Click Update
+- 2. Change the Auto-NAT setting to eth0. - 3.
+Click Update.

-8. Configuring High Availability using two Instances (Master & Slave)
+8. Configuring High Availability using two Instances (Primary & Secondary)

 Enterprise AWS supports HA mode using two instances configured as a clustered pair.
-In this mode, one device is active (typically the master appliance) and the other is passive (typically the slave appliance).
+In this mode, one device is active (typically the Primary appliance) and the other is passive (typically the Secondary appliance).
 If the active device fails for any reason, the passive device will take over.
-The master and slave appliances are deployed in the same subnet/Availability Zone to allow VIP(s) to be brought up on either appliance.
+The Primary and Secondary appliances are deployed in the same subnet/Availability Zone to allow VIP(s) to be brought up on either appliance.

-Various conditions must be met depending on the deployment type, please refer to the section IP address Allocation Options & Requirements for more details.

-This procedure assumes the first appliance is already up and running and that it will be the master of the clustered pair.
+Note Various conditions must be met depending on the deployment type, please refer to IP address Allocation Options & Requirements for more details.
+Note This procedure assumes the first appliance is already up and running and that it will be the Primary of the clustered pair.